-Group key update due to a too long usage involves the gNB generating a new group key and sending the MGKM over the MBS transport layer.
+Group key update due to a too long usage might require the gNB generating a new group key and sending the MGKM over the MBS transport layer.
+Steps 8 and 12 in Figure 6.9.2-2.

-Key update triggered by a new device joining the group involves distributing the current group key and the transport key for that device by means of RRC reconfiguration request messages (Step 9 in Figure 6.1.1-1).
+Key update triggered by a new device joining the group or a UE leaving/being revoked might require (1) RAN generating a new group key and a new transport key (Steps 8 and 9 in Figure 6.9.2-2), (2) sending L-1 RRC reconfiguration request messages to the L-1 UEs that were in the same set as the device that is leaving or has been revoked by means of RRC reconfiguration request messages (Step 9 in Figure 6.1.1-1 and Steps 10 in Figure 6.9.2-2); and (3) sending the MGKM over the MBS transport layer (Step 12 in Figure 6.9.2-2).

-Key update triggered by a UE leaving/being revoked involves (1) RAN generating a new group key and a new transport key, (2) sending L-1 RRC reconfiguration request messages to the L-1 UEs that were in the same set as the device that is leaving or has been revoked by means of RRC reconfiguration request messages (Step 9 in Figure 6.1.1-1); and (3) sending the MGKM over the MBS transport layer.
+NOTE: The above steps are aligned with the key update conditions in 6.9.2.2 derived from TS 33.246.
+The specific required steps can be defined during normative phase or depend on the operator’s policy.